Papal States under Pope Pius IX: Education

 Liberals attacked Pius IX for his educational policies, which largely were a continuation of traditional Catholic education priorities with an accompanying neglect of the natural sciences on the primary and secondary level.
 Education was not mandatory in the Papal States, a fact which some attributed to the low educational standards in comparison to other countries.
 Secondary education was largely in private hands or in the control of Catholic institutes and religious orders.
 During his reign, Pius IX undertook innovative efforts: he created new schools for the handicapped and evening academies for persons to improve their education after working hours.
 He also created all-day schools for children whose parents were absent during the working hours.
 To improve the overall situation, he created a ministry of education in 1851.

 The two papal universities in Rome and Bologna suffered much from the revolutionary activities in 1848 but their standards in the areas of science, mathematics, philosophy and theology were considered adequate.
 Pius recognized that much had to be done and instituted a reform commission.
 He increased the powers of the Camerlengo and decided to personally appoint each head of the universities.
 He increased the salaries of the university staff, increased staff positions, and added geology, agriculture science, archaeology, astronomy, and botany to the teaching areas.
-He created a new clinic for pregnant women to give birth, several museums, and a papal astronomical observatory Theology students were subjected to more rigorous training.
+He created a new clinic for pregnant women to give birth, several museums, and a Papal astronomical observatory Theology students were subjected to more rigorous training.
 Theology students from foreign countries benefited from his financial support of German, French, Polish, South American, North American, English, and Irish seminaries, where they could study together.

 Social life

-There was one newspaper Giornale di Roma and one periodical, Civilta Cattolica, run by Jesuits.
+There was one newspaper Giornale di Roma and one periodical, La Civiltà Cattolica, run by Jesuits.
 When Marcantonio Pacelli, the grandfather of Eugenio Pacelli, approached Pius regarding an official newspaper, L’Osservatore Romano, which actually printed what the Pope said and did the previous day, Pius turned him down.
 Pacelli published anyway, and Leo XIII bought it from him a few years later.
 The social life of Rome centered around the Roman clergy and black nobility, their affairs and scandals.
 Outsiders, Protestants, and Jews, who came in ever increasing numbers into Rome, had little or no access to these inner circles.
 After the 1848 revolution, a sense of exclusion and of a lack of progress contributed to the development of an alternative societies, consisting of numerous secret associations, some looking for social change, some conspirative or revolutionary in nature, others aiming at Italian unity, all of which were not tolerated by the government of the Papal States, which saw them threaten the Papal theocracy.